viveris/uMTP-Responder/README.md

 - USE_SYSTEMD (default: ON).
 If systemd is available in the SDK, umtprd will notify systemd when it is ready.
 - USE_SYSLOG (default: ON).
 Use syslog for the log messages
 - OLD_FUNCTIONFS_DESCRIPTORS (default: OFF).
 Use it if you kernel version is < 3.15 (old-style FunctionFS descriptors support)
+- SUPER_SPEED (default: OFF).
+Support for USB Super-Speed
+- HIGH_SPEED (default: ON).
+Support for USB High-Speed
+- FULL_SPEED (default: ON).
+Support for USB Full-Speed

 ## How to set it up ?